DoSomething/contentful-prototype/docs/content-publishing/actions/link-action.md

 # Link Action

-The `LinkAction` renders a visual component which features an embedded link renderable in various ways.
+The `LinkAction` renders a visual component which features an embedded link render-able in various ways.
 It allows us to present a link that we'd like DoSomething.org members to follow in a clear and actionable format.

 ## Embed